choke06/Verity/README.md

 # The Core Challenge

 Each source asserts claims about product attributes, but source credibility and claim credibility depend on each other recursively.
-A source is reliable if it consistently supports true claims.
+A source is credible if it consistently supports true claims.
-A claim is reliable if it is supported by reliable sources.
+A claim is credible if it is supported by credible sources.

 # The Approach